Meeds-io/whitepaper/en/2-deeds.md

 In today's competitive market, organizations seek to attract and retain top talent not only through compensation but also by enhancing work engagement.
 The WoM addresses this challenge with a unique, tokenized reward system embodied in Community Hubs.

 Within these Hubs, community leaders can drive members engagement by offering a transparent menu of incentives for work items.
-Participants earn engagement points for their efforts, which are periodically converted into MEED tokens (Meeds) or a custom equivalent, in line with a predetermined budget.
+Participants earn engagement points for their efforts, which are periodically converted into MEED tokens or a custom equivalent, in line with a predetermined budget.

 Community Hubs offer a suite of tools and features designed to boost and manage contributor engagement: